-Our Parent & Baby House offers supported housing to six young parents and parents to be.
+Our Parent & Baby House offers supported housing to five young parents and mums to be.

 When you arrive at our Parent & Baby House, you'll be introduced to staff team, who will work with you to create a support plan based on your individual needs.